Adldap2/Adldap2/README.md

 ## Description

-Adldap2 is a PHP class library that provides LDAP authentication and Active Directory management tools.
+Adldap2 is a tested PHP class library that provides LDAP authentication and Active Directory management tools.

 ## Index